 Adjusting the resolution will have no impact on the image open in Paint.NET.
 It’s dimensions will remain exactly the same.
 To adjust the picture’s dimensions in the Paint.NET window, you should alter the Pixel size values instead.

-With the resolution maximized, the image will print to smaller scale and be sharper and crisper than lower res pictures.
+With the resolution maximized, the image will print at a smaller scale and be sharper and crisper than lower resolution images.

 So now you can increase image resolution in Paint.NET for best quality printing.
 If you can, print the image with high-res photo paper to further enhance the quality of the final printed output.
 It’s especially important to use high-res photo paper if you’re printing photographs that you intend to frame.

 If you’d like to learn to use Paint.NET, a free image, and photo editing software package, you might want to check out some TechJunkie Paint.NET tutorials, including these:

 - How To Select and Work With Text in Paint.net

 - How to Rotate Selection in Paint.NET